-This is part one of a four-part series that walks through unboxing and setting up the ThingMagic Izar RFID Reader and installing the ThingMagic URA.
+This is part four of a four-part series that walks through unboxing and setting up the ThingMagic Izar RFID Reader and installing the ThingMagic URA.
 After that, the series navigates the user through the URA and then how to activate the RAINstream software to read and write tags.

 First, ensure you have RAINstream activated.
 You can check this by navigating to the reader’s Web User Interface or Web UI.
 To do this, simply enter the reader’s host name located on the side of the reader.